A bump is any size of lump, protrusion, puffiness, or localized swelling either under or on top of the skin of your head.

-- Acne: Acne is caused by a buildup of oil on the scalp, skin bacteria, or hormone fluctuations and causes small red, skin-colored, or white bumps on the skin’s surface or deep lumps beneath the skin’s surface.
+Acne is small red, skin-colored, or white bumps on the skin’s surface or deep lumps beneath the skin’s surface.
 While it’s most common among teenagers, it can affect those of all ages.
 Acne can appear on the forehead, around the scalp or head, as well as all over the body.
 Acne is painless for some, while others may experience tenderness or itching.

-- Injury or trauma: A head injury can result in swelling or a painful lump on the affected area of the head—also known as a bruise, contusion, or hematoma.
-These often begin as a small bump and become more tender and swollen in the following days.
-If a small, painful bump is your only symptom, this will likely resolve on its own.
-If a head injury is accompanied by other symptoms such as severe headache, loss of consciousness, repeated vomiting, vision changes, or severe neck pain, this requires medical evaluation.
+A head injury can result in swelling or a painful lump on the affected area of the head—also known as a bruise, contusion, or hematoma.
+These often begin as small bumps and become more tender and swollen in the following days.
+If a head injury is accompanied by other symptoms such as severe headache, loss of consciousness, repeated vomiting, vision changes, or severe neck pain, this requires emergency medical evaluation.

-- Cyst: Cysts are sacs under the skin filled with fluid or air.
-They can grow almost anywhere around the body or under the skin, and are common on the forehead, face, and scalp.
+Cysts are sacs under the skin filled with fluid or air.
+They can grow almost anywhere around the body or under the skin and are common on the forehead, face, and scalp.
 They usually appear yellow, white, or skin-colored, but can become red, inflamed, and/or warm to the touch if irritated or infected.

-- Folliculitis: Folliculitis is a common skin condition where the hairs follicles become inflamed.
+Folliculitis is a common skin condition where the hair follicles become inflamed.
 These follicles then turn into pus-filled, pimple-like bumps that can become itchy, red, sore, and swollen.

-- Insect bite or sting: If an insect, such as a mosquito or bee, bites or stings your head, the area can turn into a swollen and uncomfortable bump.
-Bug bite bumps can vary in size, shape, and color depending upon the insect, environment, and the skin’s reaction.
+If an insect, such as a mosquito or bee, bites or stings your head, the area can turn into a swollen and uncomfortable bump.
+Insect bite bumps can vary in size, shape, and color depending upon the insect, environment, and the skin’s reaction.

-- Sinusitis: A severe sinus infection, also called sinusitis, can cause swelling of the forehead, eyelids, between the eyes, and over the bridge of the nose.
+A severe sinus infection, also called sinusitis, can cause swelling of the forehead, eyelids, between the eyes, and over the bridge of the nose.
 This condition is called “Pott’s Puffy Tumor,” but it is not a tumor or cancer.
-While most sinus infections simply cause pressure around the sinuses, severe cases could result in head swelling.
+While most sinus infections simply cause pressure around the sinuses, severe cases could result in facial swelling.
 This condition requires medical imaging and IV antibiotics.

-- Tumor: While very rare, a bump on the skull can be a tumor.
-Many of these types of tumors are benign, but may be cancerous in rare cases.
+While very rare, a bump on the skull can be a tumor.
+Many of these types of tumors are benign but may be cancerous in rare cases.

 Symptoms That Occur With Bumps on the Head